jacobismael/Chess-Engine-C/README.md

 # Chess Engine in C

-Chess Engine written in C and CMake.
+Chess Engine written in C.

 ## Setup